AndreisMarco/Equivariant_diffusion_for_molecule_generation/README.md

 The google drive folder will be available until 01/03/2026.

 Once downloaded the logs and created the data folder the root directory should look like:
-* `configs/`: YAML files for geodesics and encoding comparisons
+* `configs/`: YAML configuration templates for training
 * `data/`: Dataset for training models and dataset infos
-* `scripts/`: All scripts for training and geodesics
+* `scripts/`: All scripts for data processing, model training and evaluation
 * `logs/`: Model states and experiment results